 The latest quarterly C-Suite Survey of corporate leaders shows that more than 80 per cent say they are concerned that isolationist politics will slow the shift to freer trade and hinder the creation of new trade deals.
 And many think the situation will deteriorate further.
+About four out of 10 executives say the political environment for business in North America and Europe will be worse in the next five years than it has been in the past half-decade.
+Only 12 per cent think it will get better.
 What you need to know about CETA.
 The Comprehensive Economic and Trade Agreement is the most significant trade deal Canada has negotiated since the North American Free Trade Agreement, which took effect in 1994.

 CETA took seven years of negotiations to finally come together.
 It was supposed to be signed this year and ratified in 2017, but thanks to the precarious and unknown territory in which Europe finds itself post-Brexit, the future of the deal is now in question.
-Here’s what you need to know about CETA, how it could affect you, and why there’s a risk the landmark free-trade agreement between Canada and the European Union could fall apart.
 Think TTIP is a threat to democracy?
 There’s another trade deal that’s already signed.
 As the great powers gathered in Japan for last week’s G7 summit, a series of massive trade deals were under attack from all sides.